elkogerville/MSG_Nbody/README.md

 <a id="simulation-analysis-1"></a>
 ## Simulation Analysis

 To load simulation snapshots back into python, use the [load_simulation_outputs](https://github.com/elkogerville/MSG_Nbody/blob/main/MSG_Nbody/input_output.py#L21) function.
 This will separate each timestep into an arbitrary number of subarrays.
 Each returned object is a list of len(N_particles) containing the separated position, velocity, and potential array of each galaxy.
 The arrays each have shapes TxNx3 for positions and velocities, and TxNx1 for masses, where T is the number of timesteps.
+Keep in mind the number of timesteps T is the total number of timesteps simulated divided by snapshot_save_rate.
 ```python
 path_2_snapshots = 'simulation_outputs_N6000/*'
 # number of particles per galaxy